Sohaibkhan100/test_task/README.md

 ### Dynamic Search with Debouncing
 - Implemented a search bar with real-time suggestions for country names.
-- Debouncing logic ensures minimal API calls by delaying the request until the user stops typing.
+- (new learning) "Debouncing" this logic ensures minimal API calls by delaying the request until the user stops typing.

 ### API Integration
 - Integrated with the REST Countries API to fetch country data dynamically.